stargate-bukkit/Stargate-Bukkit/README.md

   stargate.option.backwards -- Allow use of 'B'ackwards
   stargate.option.show -- Allow use of 'S'how
   stargate.option.nonetwork -- Allow use of 'N'oNetwork
-  stargate.option.random -- Allow use of 'Random' gates
+  stargate.option.random -- Allow use of 'Random' stargates

-stargate.create -- Allow creating gates on any network (Override all create permissions) stargate.create.personal -- Allow creating gates on network {playername}
+stargate.create -- Allow creating Stargates on any network (Override all create permissions) stargate.create.personal -- Allow creating Stargates on network {playername}
-  stargate.create.network -- Allow creating gates on any network
+  stargate.create.network -- Allow creating Stargates on any network
-    stargate.create.network.{networkname} -- Allow creating gates on network {networkname}.
+    stargate.create.network.{networkname} -- Allow creating Stargates on network {networkname}.
 Set to false to disallow creation on {networkname}
-  stargate.create.gate -- Allow creation of any gate layout
+  stargate.create.gate -- Allow creation using any gate layout
-    stargate.create.gate.{gatefile} -- Allow creation of only {gatefile} gates
+    stargate.create.gate.{gatefile} -- Allow creation using only {gatefile} gates

-stargate.destroy -- Allow destruction gates on any network (Orderride all destroy permissions) stargate.destroy.personal -- Allow destruction of gates owned by user only stargate.destroy.network -- Allow destruction of gates on any network
+stargate.destroy -- Allow destruction of Stargates on any network (Orderride all destroy permissions) stargate.destroy.personal -- Allow destruction of Stargates owned by the player only stargate.destroy.network -- Allow destruction of Stargates on any network
-    stargate.destroy.network.{networkname} -- Allow destruction of gates on network {networkname}.
+    stargate.destroy.network.{networkname} -- Allow destruction of Stargates on network {networkname}.
 Set to false to disallow destruction of {networkname}

-stargate.free -- Allow free use/creation/destruction of gates
+stargate.free -- Allow free use/creation/destruction of Stargates
   stargate.free.use -- Allow free use of Stargates stargate.free.create -- Allow free creation of Stargates stargate.free.destroy -- Allow free destruction of Stargates